 The CCE began to gain recognition for its high calibre instruction, attention to detail, agenda format and innovation.
 In 2005-2006, the CCE hosted a series of Kingsmith camps with Bill Tschirhart, Curling Canada coach.
 Recognizing the success of the CCE, the NBCA partnered with the Centre of Curling Excellence, contracting it as their official training centre in 2012.

-With the growth of camps to three weeks in 2014, Curl Moncton hired Rick Perron as a trainer for the youth program and instruction in the summer camps.
+With the growth of camps to three weeks in 2014 then four beginning in 2016, Curl Moncton hired Rick Perron as a trainer for the youth program and instruction in the summer camps.
 One year later, Rick became the Executive Director of the CCE.

 The CCE continued its pursuit of excellence in 2015 by bringing in high performance curlers and coaches to instruct at the camps.
 Since then, high profile guest instructors such as Jennifer Jones, Kaitlyn Lawes, Jill Officer, Earle Morris, Emma Miskew, Brett Gallant, and Cheryl Bernard have all been part of the summer skill development program.